JoshuaRaymond/BattleEngine/README.md

 # BattleEngine
-Simple app to track games and auto-update OBS
+Simple app to track Warhammer game score, turn and command points, auto-updating OBS in the process.
+Meant to run locally on the same machine as OBS.